StudySmarter - The all-in-one study app.

-Stoker’s descriptions of setting develop suspense and indicate danger throughout the novel, forming a key aspect of Dracula's gothic genre.
+Stoker’s descriptions of the setting develop suspense and indicate danger throughout the novel, forming a key aspect of Dracula's gothic genre.
 This is most evident in the novel’s opening, as Jonathan describes his journey into the Carpathian Mountains, recounting both the natural beauty and foreboding aspects of the scenery.

 The natural environment of the mountains is part of 'the wildest and least known portions of Europe' , with uncontrolled 'bewildering masses of fruit blossom' and 'green sloping land' (Dracula, chapter one).
 The image of this wild natural landscape both appeals to and intimidates the reader, while the sights Harker sees must be glorious and beautiful, they also appear out of control, foreshadowing the danger which awaits him.

 The importance of setting is further highlighted in chapter four, when Harker realises he is trapped in Dracula’s Castle.
 Here the setting appears more menacing than before, underpinning the danger Harker is in;